top of page

 In 2007, the original building closed its doors.
 Coca-Cola had decided to reimagine the experience.
 They wanted a more modern and interactive facility, a space that could better handle the crowds and reflect the evolution of the brand.

 Whispers of an upgrade had been circulating since at least 2001, as Atlanta’s booming convention scene continued to grow.
 The long queues to enter had become a sticking point for visitors attending events at the nearby Georgia World Congress Center, one of the largest convention centres in the USA.
 Atlanta’s central location, expansive transport links, and deep ties to Coca-Cola made it the obvious home base for the new visitor centre and the brand’s global HQ, so a big move wasn't on the cards.
+It must have been quite the thing in its day.

 The new World of Coca-Cola